-54 To appoint/authorise any Officer and any other person undertaking any task for or on behalf of the Council to be: (a) an inspector; (b) an authorised officer; and/or (c) an enforcement officer, including power to authorise any such Officer /person to undertake all action relevant to the performance of such a role in relation to any service and/or function of the Council, provided that in all cases the appointment / authorisation relates wholly or partly to any service and/or function which for which s/he has any responsibility and/or any delegated management power.
-55 To undertake all action in connection with any fixed penalty notice, including: (a) to determine any relevant content; and/or (b) to determine whether or not to issue a notice; provided that the fixed penalty notice relates wholly or partly to a Chief Officer's Service area (excluding authorising the initiation of any formal court proceedings).
-56 Subject to prior consultation with the Director, Legal and Democratic to determine whether to issue a caution of whatever nature as an alternative to undertaking criminal proceedings provided the caution relates wholly or partly to any service and/or function for which s/he is responsible and/or has delegated power and/or to which s/he is providing support.
-57 To authorise and take action to secure a warrant in relation to any work being undertaken 50 by the Chief Officer's Service area.
+· 54 To appoint/authorise any Officer and any other person undertaking any task for or on behalf of the Council to be: (a) an inspector; (b) an authorised officer; and/or (c) an enforcement officer, including power to authorise any such Officer /person to undertake all action relevant to the performance of such a role in relation to any service and/or function of the Council, provided that in all cases the appointment / authorisation relates wholly or partly to any service and/or function which for which s/he has any responsibility and/or any delegated management power.
+55 To undertake all action in connection with any fixed penalty notice, including: (a) to determine any relevant content; and/or (b) to determine whether or not to issue a notice; (b) to determine whether or not to issue a notice; provided that the fixed penalty notice relates wholly or partly to a Chief Officer's Service area (excluding authorising the initiation of any formal court proceedings).
+56 Subject to prior consultation with the Corporate Director - Legal and Democratic to determine whether to issue a caution of whatever nature as an alternative to undertaking criminal proceedings provided the caution relates wholly or partly to any service and/or function for which s/he is responsible and/or has delegated power and/or to which s/he is 57 providing support.
+To authorise and take action to secure a warrant in relation to any work being undertaken 57 by the Chief Officer's Service area.
 58 To monitor, store, archive and/or destroy Council documentation relating wholly or partly to the work undertaken by the Chief Officer's Service area in accordance with any Council policies.
 59 To take action in connection with the receipt of any expression of interest in relation to the community right to challenge.
-This power includes the power to receive and validate any expression of interest, provided that: (a) in making a decision whether to accept or reject an expression of interest there has been prior consultation with appropriate Members; and (b) the expression of interest is reported to Full Council / in accordance with Executive arrangements within three months of receipt.
-60 To undertake all action in connection with a request for the release of information pursuant to: (a) any freedom of information legislation; (b) any environmental information legislation; (c) any subject access request; and/or, Ciani (d) any other legislation.
-61 ng Documents To sign any document to give effect to any decision of or on behalf of the Council.
-Finar 62 To undertake all action in relation to the finances of their directorates provided: 52 (a) in the case of any virement between budgets there is prior consultation with the Section 151 officer; and · · · · · · · · · · · · · · · · · · · 00 exceeded.
+This power includes the power to receive and validate any expression of interest, provided that: (a) in making a decision whether to accept or reject an expression of interest there has been prior consultation with appropriate Members; and (b) the expression of interest is reported to Full Council / in accordance with (b) the expression of interest is reported to Full Council / in accordance with Executive arrangements within three months of receipt.
+60 To undertake all action in connection with a request for the release of information pursuant to: (a) any freedom of information legislation; (b) any environmental information legislation; (c) any subject access request; and/or, (d) any other legislation. ing Documents 61 To sign any document to give effect to any decision of or on behalf of the Council.
+Fina 62 To undertake all action in relation to the finances of their directorates provided: (a) in the case of any virement between budgets there is prior consultation with the Section 151 officer; and (b) this will not result in the overall budgets for which Chief Officer is responsible being exceeded.
 63 To: (a) prepare and submit any application for external grants/funding; and/or (b) determine whether to accept the award of any external grant/funding (including any related conditions and/or limitations) provided: